NVIDIA/spark-rapids/docs/compatibility.md

 { "number": "-Infinity" }
 ```

-Another limitation of the GPU JSON reader is that it will parse numeric values in quotes where Spark will just
+Another limitation of the GPU JSON reader is that it will parse strings containing floating-point values where
-return `null`.
+Spark will treat them as invalid inputs and will just return `null`.

 ## LIKE